 The resources listed below can help caregivers in a wide variety of ways.
 By using these resources, everyone involved in the giving of care is benefitted—especially the child.
 Not only can a caregiver learn better ways to provide care and improve the child’s lived experience, but some of these resources give children with birth injuries increased opportunities for learning, growing, and thriving throughout their lives.

 For a free legal consultation, call 1-800-222-9529

 What Financial Resources Are Available?

-From physical therapy sessions to stints in a hyperbaric chamber and even extensive surgeries, children with birth defects often require expensive treatment.
+From physical therapy sessions to stints in a hyperbaric chamber and even extensive surgeries, as any childbirth injury lawyer knows, children with birth defects often require expensive treatment.
 Given that birth injuries are always a shock, most families are ill-equipped to handle the financial strain that comes with providing the best possible care for their children.
 But that should not mean that their child has to go without these life-saving and life-improving treatments.
 Here are a few options that can help caregivers acquire much-needed monetary assistance.